aljungberg/hhc/README.md

 Hexahexaconta.
 In [IUPAC nomenclature](https://en.wikipedia.org/wiki/IUPAC_numerical_multiplier) (what you use to describe atoms in a molecule), 66 is hexahexaconta.

-I originally called this numeral system "hexahexacontadecimal" to make it sound like "hexadecimal" but as amusing as I found that, it was annoyin to type.
-Also, with the decimal suffix it was akin to saying "sixty-six-tenth" which didn't make sense.
+I originally called this numeral system "hexahexacontadecimal" to make it sound like "hexadecimal" but as amusing as I found that, it was annoying to type.
+Also, with the decimal suffix it was akin to saying "sixty-six-tenth" which made little sense.

 ### With compression, couldn't I make shorter representations?